dropseed/commitstat/README.md

 $ curl https://raw.githubusercontent.com/dropseed/commitstat/master/install.sh | bash -s -- -b $HOME/bin
 ```

+## Options

+### `--goal`

+Either "increase" or "decrease".
+This is the direction you *want* the stat to go.
+For example, test coverage should "increase" and if it actually decreases, then a failling status will be report.
+If the stat is new or doesn't change, it is considered successful.

+### `--name`

+Will be prefixed by `commitstat/` when submitted as a GitHub commit status.
+Changing the name for an existing stat will break the comparison feature until the new name shows up on your main/master branch.

+### `--regex` (optional)

+A regular expression to parse the file/stdin for a specific value.
+There should be exactly one capture group in your regular expression (using parentheses) and you can include extra characters like a percent sign "%".
+The extra characters will simply be removed when comparing the values (ex.
+"36%" will be interpreted as "36") so be careful not to mix units like "mb" vs "gb" as they won't convert correctly (ex.
+"1mb" and "1gb" will both be interpreted as "1").

+By default commitstat assumes the input is simply a number (ex. `stat -f %z app.zip | commitstat -`).

 ## GitHub Action

 You can run commitstat right after your tests and once you have some sort of stat to parse.